yamennassif/bashrc/README.md

 ## For git users
-4. uncomment the line `source ~/.bashprompt-for-git.sh` in .bashrc file and put this file .bashprompt-for-git.sh in your user directory.
+4. uncomment the line `source ~/.bashprompt-for-git.sh` in .bashrc file and put this file .bashprompt-for-git.sh in your home directory.

 ## Functions